tirthajyoti/Machine-Learning-with-Python/Deployment/Linear_regression/Readme.md

 This will start the HTTP server interface and run an `/predict` API endpoint.<br>
 The exact address of this API is `http://localhost:5000/predict`.<br>

+But we do not need to open any browser.
-We can take advantage of this endpoint by passing data to it in JSON format.
+We will take advantage of this endpoint by passing data to it in JSON format from another script.

 #### Run the script sending test data to the API and requesting predictions